kyporter/OSNAP/sql/readme.txt

-create_tables.sql : SQL script to create datamodel-related tables for the LOST database; currently creates table 'users' which stores username, password, and active/inactive status
+create_tables.sql : SQL script to create datamodel-related tables for the LOST database; currently creates table 'users' which stores unique username, password, and active/inactive status, indexed by user_pk